mirza-sync/nitflix/README.md

     type Movie = TrendingMovies['results'] extends Array<infer U> ?
 U : never;
     ```

     - ☝️ I was mind-blown.
 Didn't know TS can do this!
+(But in the end I still created the `Movie` type myself because exporting the `TrendingAllResponse` to other components that have nothing to do with `TrendingAllResponse` sounds like a code smell.
+E.g: What if the response from TopRatedMoviesResponse is sligthly different?
+Then I need to create a union type to add-on the new fields).

   - > But there's one thing that's bugging me: Should I add the codegen to my .gitignore?